 You may be wondering what is chocolate ganache?
 Well chocolate ganache, pronounced “gan-arsh” is a tasty combination of chocolate and double cream, which is quite easy to make.
 It can be used as frosting, fillings and even in chocolate truffles.
 Talk about rich.

-If you liked this Fudgy Brownie Bars recipe, be sure to check out these other easy chocolate dessert recipes:
+Check out these other easy chocolate dessert recipes:

 - Single Serving Chocolate Chip Cookie Dough